apache/spark/docs/sql-data-sources-jdbc.md

   <tr>
      <td><code>preActions</code></td>
      <td>
        Custom queries which you want to run before reading data from JDBC or writing data to JDBC.
 It is called per DataFrame, not per session.
 You can specify multiple queries separated by semicolon.
-When exceptions occur, all the queries will be rollbacked.
+When exceptions occur in preActions, the queries in preActions will be rollbacked.
      </td>
   </tr>

   <tr>
      <td><code>postActions</code></td>
      <td>
         This is a JDBC writer related option.
 Custom queries which you want to run after writing data to JDBC.
 It is called per DataFrame, not per session.
 You can specify multiple queries separated by semicolon.
-When exceptions occur, all the queries will be rollbacked.
+When exceptions occur in postActions, the queries in postActions will be rollbacked but the queries in preActions and queries used in saving the DataFrame will be committed.
      </td>
   </tr>